sldough212/bird_cv/README.md

 # bird_cv
-Home of model development, evaluation, and enalysis for detecting and classifying bird behavior.
+Home of model development, evaluation, and analysis for detecting and classifying bird behavior.